hitottiez/cnn_lstm/README.md

 # Overview
-This code is for action recognition using the network which consists of CNN and LSTM.
+This code is for action recognition using the two stream networks (rgb and optical flow).
+Each stream is constructed by CNN and LSTM.
 I implemented this code for practice because I have not written any deep learning code from scratch!

 # Setup